 The Pearl & Leaf River Recreational Trails District Longleaf Trace begins in the heart of Prentiss at Gateway Park.
-It is Mississippi’s first and only Trails-to Trails Conservancy Project.
-The 40.3 mile trial to Hattiesburg provides a beautiful setting for biking, walking, rollerblading, horseback riding or a ride in a battery powered golf cart.
+It is Mississippi’s first and only Rails-to Trails Conservancy Project.
+The 40.3 mile trail to Hattiesburg provides a beautiful setting for biking, walking, rollerblading, horseback riding or a ride in a battery powered golf cart.
 The trail also makes a perfect location for outdoor photography, bird watching, picnicking or just simply enjoying the splendor of the Mississippi outdoors.
 The trail is located near Lake Jeff Davis and in June 2009 a 1 ¼ mile extension of the Longleaf Trace’s 8 foot wide asphalt bicycle path connected the Lake with the Longleaf Trace.

 Prentiss Country Club

 The Prentiss Country Club has a 9 regulation hole golf course that features 2 sets of tees for different skill levels, offering 18 holes of play.
 The Club also has a large pool for summer use and clubhouse facilities.
 Please call the club pro shop at 601-792-5062 or Charlie Dumas at 601-792-5196 for an application or more information.

 Lake Jeff Davis